-4.2.6.3 DNA Technical Leader (DNA TL)
+4.2.6.6 DNA Technical Leader (DNA TL)

-- Oversee the technical operations and quality assurance/quality control to include functions pertaining to proficiency tests and audits within the DNA Unit. - Suspend DNA operations in the Section if a technical or quality problem arises.
-Troubleshoot and solve problems and/or quality issues that arise within the DNA Unit. - Evaluate all methods and procedures used within the DNA Unit, and approve all quality system documents within the DNA Unit. - Implement new or modified procedures and equipment within the DNA Unit. - Oversee training, quality assurance, and proficiency testing within the DNA Unit. - Review the academic transcripts and training records for newly qualified Forensic Scientists or DNA Databasing Analysts and approve his/her qualifications prior to independent casework analysis and document such review.
+- Oversee the technical operations and quality assurance/quality control to include functions pertaining to proficiency tests and audits within the DNA Unit. - Initiate, suspend, and resume DNA operations for an individual and/or the Section if a technical or quality problem arises. - Troubleshoot and solve problems and/or quality issues that arise within the DNA Unit. - Evaluate all methods and procedures used within the DNA Unit, and approve all quality system documents within the DNA Unit. - Implement new or modified procedures and equipment within the DNA Unit. - Oversee training, quality assurance, and proficiency testing within the DNA Unit. - Review the academic transcripts and training records for newly qualified Forensic Scientists or DNA Databasing Analysts and approve his/her qualifications prior to independent casework analysis and document such review. - Approve the technical specifications for outsourcing agreements. - Review requests by contract employees for employment by multiple NDIS participating and/or vendor laboratories and, if no potential conflict exists, approve such requests. - Review internal and external DNA audit documents, Lab procedures, and approve corrective action(s) and document the review.

-- Approve the technical specifications for outsourcing agreements. - Review requests by contract employees for employment by multiple NDIS participating and/or vendor laboratories and, if no potential conflict exists, approve such requests. - Review internal and external DNA audit documents, Lab procedures, and approve corrective action(s) and document the review. - Stay abreast of any problems, successes, changes, alterations, etc. within the DNA Unit. - The contingency plan for a vacated DNA Technical Leader position is for the Deputy Assistant Director (Quality Manager), in consultation with the Forensic Biology Manager and DNA Database Manager, to assign as Technical Leader a qualified DNA Forensic Scientist who meets the Federal DNA Standards.
+- Stay abreast of any problems, successes, changes, alterations, etc. within the DNA Unit. - The contingency plan for a vacated DNA Technical Leader position is for the Deputy Assistant Director (Quality Manager), in consultation with the Forensic Biology Manager and DNA Database Manager, to assign as Technical Leader a qualified DNA Forensic Scientist who meets the Federal DNA Standards.

-4.2.6.4 Quality Manager (Deputy Assistant Director)
+4.2.6.7 Quality Manager